michal-siedlecki/michal-siedlecki.github.io/computer-networks.md

 ### What is DNS for?

 DNS (Domain Name System) translates human-readable domain names into machine-readable IP addresses (IPv4 or IPv6).

-### What is the default DNS port?
-Was it the one you used?

-The default port is 53, and that was the one used.
+The default port for DNS query is 53.

 ### What is UDP?

 UDP (User Datagram Protocol) is a connectionless transport layer protocol.
 Unlike TCP, it does not require a handshake (SYN/ACK) and has lower overhead.

-### What did you see if you follow the UDP stream?

-The response from the DNS hosting nameserver.

-### What happened when the connection ended?
-Why?

-Since UDP is connectionless, the communication ends after a response is received.
-There is no FIN/ACK handshake.

 ---